Last updated:

 We understand that you may only want specific users to review actions before marking them as complete.
 You can manage action status transitions so that only certain users can move actions to certain statuses, giving stakeholders the opportunity to review the work that's been done.

-Manage action detail field editing so that only certain users can edit fields such as the due date, giving action creators the confidence that details won't be changed deliberately or accidentally.
+Manage detail field editing so that only certain users can edit fields such as the due date, giving action creators the confidence that details won't be changed deliberately or accidentally.

 For each action, you can set one of the three available priorities to help your team members can prioritize tasks that require more attention.
 You can also automate each action's due date based on the selected priority, further helping you and your team to plan which tasks to complete first when creating actions.